MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/what-is-cloud-app-security.md

 ---
-title: What is Cloud App Security?
+title: What is Defender for Cloud Apps?
-description: This article describes Microsoft Cloud App Security and how it works. ms.date: 02/22/2021 ms.topic: overview
+description: This article describes Microsoft Defender for Cloud Apps and how it works. ms.date: 02/22/2021 ms.topic: overview
 ---
-# Microsoft Cloud App Security overview
+# Microsoft Defender for Cloud Apps overview

 [!INCLUDE [Banner for top of topics](includes/banner.md)]